MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 As humans, we generally have a desire to help the next generation.
 We might have a section of code that does not require immediate design improvements, but as a sense of compassion for the next developer working on the system, we will work on improving the design.

+### When to do software design? ###

+To determine when to do software design is tricky.
+Economically, the ideal point when software should be defined for change is the instant before it needs to be changed.

 ## Misc ##